nclabteam/Performance-Evaluvation-Of-Federated-Learning-in-Edge-Computing-Environment/README.md

 # Performance-Evaluation-Of-Federated-Learning-in-Edge-Computing-Environment

+This code is developed to run Federated Learning application on Kubernetes version 1.21.0 and KubeEdge 1.10.0

-Step 1: Install Kubenertes/KubeEdge on cloud node and install KubeEdge on edge node Step 2: Install CloudStream/EdgeStream on cloud node and edge node Step 3: Build docker file:
+* Step 1: Install Kubenertes/KubeEdge on cloud node and install KubeEdge on edge node Follow 2 Tutorial files:
+* Step 2: Install CloudStream/EdgeStream on cloud node and edge node
+* Step 3: Build docker file:
 + fashion-mnist-aggregator.Dockerfile
 + fashion-mnist-client.Dockerfile
 Step 4: Check docker image on cloud node and edge node